 But Supernova is happening.
-Live online, building on Supernova.video which I first remember last year.
-But also, it takes pride as being public art, showing on led screens on the streets in the theatre district of Denver.
+Live online, it builds on Supernova.video which I first remember from last year.
+But it also takes pride as being public art, showing on led screens on the streets in the theatre district of Denver.
 That can still go ahead – and is doing.
 It is well worth having a look at the browse section of the website.

 I’m pleased to say that I was selected again this year, with out of isolation came forth light.
 It is on the program from 6pm (Denver time) on Sunday 20 September 2020.
 It is part of the World on Fire section, which was the theme title this year.

 One of the new things this year are interviews with artists, and I loved doing one.
 The interviewer, Sharifa Moore, is engaging and her passion for digital animation shines through.
 The interview can be seen online at interview-with-tizzy-canucci.